Fashionable novel: Genre and satire of the genre

 Theodore Hook was a major writer of fashionable novels, and Henry Colburn was a major publisher.
 Colburn particularly advertised fashionable novels as providing insight into aristocratic life by insiders.
 Edward Bulwer-Lytton, Benjamin Disraeli and Catherine Gore were other very popular writers of the genre.
 Many were advertised as being written by aristocrats, for aristocrats.

 As more women wrote the genre, it became increasingly moralized: "middle-class morality became central, and the novels detailed the demise of the aristocracy, though the characteristically Byronic heroes of the genre remained."
-The most popular authors of silver fork novels were women, including Lady Blessington, Catherine Gore and Lady Bury.
+The most popular authors of silver fork novels were women, including Catherine Gore and Lady Charlotte Bury.

 William Hazlitt coined the term "silver fork" in an article on "The Dandy School" in 1827.
 He characterized them as having "under-bred tone" because while they purported to tell the lives of aristocrats, they were commonly written by the middle-class.
 Thomas Carlyle wrote Sartor Resartus in critique of their minute detailing of clothing, and William Makepeace Thackeray satirized them in Vanity Fair and Pendennis.